 Case studies and scenarios provide a valuable opportunity to practice new skills.
 They provide a safe space for customers to fail and try again, and also to get feedback that helps them succeed in the future.
 This can make them feel comfortable with a product before making the financial commitment to purchase it.

 The key to successful case studies is making sure that they’re relevant and relatable to your target customers.
 So, you might need to create tailored cases and scenarios for sub-groups of customers.
-Of course, an online training platform with interactive LMS features can be a powerful tool for creating engaging case studies that skyrocket your customer satisfaction.

 By using the best practices we’ve outlined here in combination with a powerful LMS, your customer education won’t only improve customers’ product knowledge, but also their ongoing trust in your brand.